jcallaghan/The-Cookbook/recipes/prawn-pad-thai.md

 # Prawn Pad Thai

-* Prep time: 15 min
+- Serves: 2 servings
-* Cook time: 5 min
+- Prep time: 15 min
-* Total: 20 minutes
+- Cook time: 5 min
-* Serves: 2 servings
+- Total: 20 minutes

 I worked at a family run business that arranged a weekly team lunch where we would all come together once a week and have lunch together.
 It was a great opportunity to explore different foods but also come together and share dfferent stories.
 One of my all-time favourites was the Thai food from a local restrauant a few minutes away from the office.
 The chef and restaurant owner cooked this incredible Prawn Pad Thai, while this is not her recipe I always think of her dish and the team lunches when I have eat a Prawn Pad Thai.

-# Ingredients
+## Ingredients
 - 2 eggs, beaten
 - 2 x garlic, finely chopped
 - Prawns, shelled, deveined and heads removed if preferred